alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 You have access to packages from the **PyPI** and **CRAN** repositories from the SRE.
 You can install packages you need from these copies in the usual way, for example `pip install` (Python) and `install.packages` (R).

-Depending on the sensitivity level of your SRE, only a subset of **R** and **Python** packages will be available to you:
+Depending on the sensitivity level of your SRE, you may only have access to a subset of **R** and **Python** packages:

 - {ref}`Tier 2 <policy_tier_2>` (medium security) environments have access to all packages on **PyPI** and **CRAN**.
 - {ref}`Tier 3 <policy_tier_3>` (high security) environments only have pre-authorised packages available.

 :::{tip}
-If you need to use a package that is not on the allowlist see the section on how to [bring software or data into the environment](#-bring-in-new-files-to-the-sre) below.
+If you need to use a package that is not on the allowlist see the section on how to [bring software or data into the environment](#-bringing-new-files-into-the-sre) below.
 :::

 ### R packages